lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 It returned all the numbers as strings!
 That's a little unfortunate, but it matches up with what the [docs](https://docs.python.org/2/library/csv.html) say: "No automatic data type conversion is performed".
 We have to handle our own validation and conversion of the data inside a CSV file.

 Now, you may be thinking: this "CSV" stuff looks pretty simple, I can just put a bunch of commas between some strings and get the same result.
-While that's true for this simple example, CSV has some trickiness when you start including strings with special characters like commas and quotes, or when two different programs have slightly different ways of representing those special characters.
+While that's true for this simple example, CSV has some trickiness when your values include special characters like commas, quotes, and newlines, or when two different programs have slightly different ways of representing those special characters.
 The `csv` module handles this trickiness for you.
-It also has some helpers for reading and writing dictionaries instead of lists (see [`DictReader`](https://docs.python.org/2/library/csv.html#csv.DictReader) and [`DictWriter`](https://docs.python.org/2/library/csv.html#csv.DictWriter)), including automatically picking up on a "header" row.
+It also has some helpers for reading and writing dictionaries instead of lists (see [`DictReader`](https://docs.python.org/2/library/csv.html#csv.DictReader) and [`DictWriter`](https://docs.python.org/2/library/csv.html#csv.DictWriter)), including automatic handling of a "header" row.

 ## Calling other programs (`subprocess`)